mhrons/mhrons.github.io/docs/pv_smooth.md

 The left graph shows the measured and low-passed (legend “lp”) GI signals on a day with high solar exposure and strong intermittency.
 The graph on the right shows the specific accumulated energy GX [Wh/m^2^] by IPLPF (legend "aavg0") vs LPF (legend "lp") on the given day.
 Exactly-predicted input signal GI(t+Δt) shifts the IPLPF output to the left, minimizing the standard deviation of GX, thus in practise minimizing the difference ΔGX = max(GX) – min(GX) which is the specific accumulation capacity.
 The specific throughput of accumulated energy is also minimized by IPLPF.

 ### Costs of IPLPF smoothing
 Smoothing costs result from the accumulation technology and from the accumulation rate.
 The accumulation rate results from the solar intermittency and from the desired ramping of smoothed PV power.
 In a non-ideal smoothing (e.g. PLPF), the values \eqref{eq:4} and \eqref{eq:5} are larger the less perfectly controlled the balancing of power between the grid and ESS.
 In the illustrated example, IPLPF needs only 18%-20% ΔSOC relative to LPF, and IPLPF accumulates between 57%-70% of the energy throughput relative to LPF (see Tables 2, 3).
 There is a trade-off between the smoothing quality and the accumulation rate: The lower ramping limit (i.e. smoother s(t)), the higher accumulation rate.
-This trend is especially critical in PLPF smoothing: the higher Δt, the higher prediction error, and the much more higher accumulation rate.
+(This trend is especially critical in PLPF smoothing: The higher Δt, the higher prediction error, and the much higher accumulation rate!)
 Both ΔSOC and energy throughput reach their theoretical minimum with IPLPF smoothing.
 Based on the measured GI(t) over a time span of 1 year and the LiFePO4 lifecycle data and prices, the accumulation rate of IPLPF has been aggregated and the corresponding smoothing costs have been calculated.
 The results show that IPLPF operation is worthwhile with the German power purchase tariff and PV feed-in tariff as of 2021.
 The ideal smoothing costs are substantially lower than the difference between the electricity purchase and PV feed-in tariffs (assuming that the smooth PV infeed partially eliminates the distribution costs).

 #### Small-scale hybrid PV system